-Of course, many changes will take place in the structure of "the" organism along the way but presumably physical changes also take place when we learn to play the piano.
+Of course, many changes will take place in the structure of "the" organism along the way but this is not unique to evolutionary changes.
+Presumably physical changes also take place when we learn to play the piano.
 If we play the piano now and didn't before, something had to change.
 If the change is not in nature, then what and where did the change take place?
-Obviously we need not actually discover the exact body change in order to teach someone how to play the piano or to determine what variables increase or decrease the time it takes to teach someone to play the piano.
+Obviously we need not actually discover the exact body change such as the specification of exactly which synapses are different and in exactly what way in order to teach someone how to play the piano or to determine what variables increase or decrease the time it takes to teach someone to play the piano.
 Most people don't even think about the body change associated with piano playing.
-In sum, knowing the body change is unnecessary for the production of either flying or piano playing.
+Technically, knowing the body change is unnecessary for the production of either flying or piano playing.

 However, this does not deny the fact that in some cases it could be helpful to know what structures were changing and in what way they were changing.
 This is most obvious in the flying pig example.
-Knowing what made the pig's offspring lighter weight, develop feathers, and develop very long forelegs would help us to more quickly teach it to fly by helping us to more quickly acquire rudimentary precursors of the desired behavior.
+Knowing what structural precursors would make the pig's offspring lighter weight, develop feathers, and develop very long forelegs would help us to more quickly teach it to fly by helping us to more quickly acquire rudimentary precursors of the desired behavior.
+While structural changes must underlie behavior changes, they are not the point of the contingency and are in that sense are of no concern.
+There are many possible structural solutions for a behavioral requirement.